 Upstairs, we have three bedrooms.
 Sara and Pim share the biggest room, Ava has her own room, and Casper stills sleeps with us.
 Our house is not big, so it is kind of full!
 Which sometimes I’m disturbed about, but my friends assure me it’s a very homey house full of character!

-A: I work very closely together with Courtney, who lives in London, on a daily basis.
+I work very closely together with Courtney, my Babyccino business partner who lives in London, on a daily basis.
 We very often are on a Skype call for hours, while we both work and discuss different things.
 It’s like working in an office together but long distance!
 (Working Apart Together!)

 I love how blogging has given me the chance to connect with people long and short distance that otherwise I would have never met.
 Being connected to so many talented and creative people has enriched my personality, and inspired my parenthood in so many ways.

 I hope the children remember this house to be happy and full with life, light, laughter, love, babies, and creativity!
 For the time being, we are so happy in this house, but one day I’m afraid we will need a bit more space.
 Who knows what the future will bring!